 When the database server accesses columns of locale-sensitive data types, it uses the locale that DB\LOCALE specifies.
-For more information, see "Verifying the Database Locale" on page 1-23.
+For more information, see "Verify the database locale" on page 1-22.

-• When the database server creates a new database, it examines the database locale (DB\LOCALE) to determine how to store character information in the system catalog of the database.
-This information includes operations such as how to handle regular expressions, compare character strings, and ensure proper use of code sets.
+• When the database server creates a database, it examines the database locale (DB\LOCALE) to determine how to store character information in the system catalog of the database.
+This information includes operations such as how to handle regular expressions, compare character strings, and ensure correct use of code sets.